Bira/octopus-carnival/_drafts/wir-mm3-4e-meenlock.md

 to all attacks, and is unable to see the corruptor.

 Failing the first save against mental disarray makes the condition last until the end of the encounter!
-Whenever victim in this state takes more than 10 damage, the meenlock corruptor takes the same amount, and the victim can make a saving throw.
+Whenever a victim in this state takes more than 10 damage, the meenlock corruptor takes the same amount, and the victim can make a saving throw.